uwsbel/low-fidelity-dynamic-models/wheeled_vehicle_models/18dof-gpu/README.md

 Once you launch the curses-based GUI for CMake, you will see an `Empty Cache`, hit `c` on your keyboard to see the CMake options.
 Here is the description of the CMake options
 - `CMAKE_BUILD_TYPE` - Set the Build type (`Release` or `Debug`).
 Press `t` on your keyboard to toggle to `advanced mode` and see what Flags these build types use.
 Default: `Debug`
 - `CMAKE_CUDA_ARCHITECTURES` - Set this to the CUDA Architecture in your machine for highly optimized code.
 See [here](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) for more details.
 Default: `52`
-- `CMAKE_INSTALL_PREFIX` - Define's the root directory for installation when using the install target.
+- `CMAKE_INSTALL_PREFIX` - Defines the root directory for installation when using the install target.
 Default (on Linux): `/usr/local`
 - `CUDA_HOST_COMPILER` - Path to CUDA compiler.
 This can be left empty for now.
 Default: blank
 - `CUDA_SDK_ROOT_DIR` - Path to CUDA SDK.
 Leave as is.
 Default: blank
 - `CUDA_TOOLKIT_ROOT_DIR` - Path to the CUDA Toolkit.
 Should be automatically filled in.
 Default: `path_to_toolkit_on_your_machine`